guettli/frow--fragments-over-the-wire/README.md

-# html-over-the-wirte
+# HTML over the wire

-HTML over the wire: List of frameworks which receive HTML snippets from the server.
+A list of frameworks which receive HTML snippets from the server.